codingnninja/DevRel-How-to-sell-to-developers/README.md

 2. Design tailored presentation workflows.

-3. Research and analysis products and strategies.
+3. Research and analysis of products and strategies.

 4. Create any form of tailored content.